 Preparation of Croque-monsieur

-Place 4 slices of bread on a parchment-lined baking sheet.
+- Place 4 slices of bread on a baking sheet lined with parchment paper.

-Top each with a piece of ham, a handful of cheese.
-Then, place remaining slices of bread on top, then top with remaining gruyere and parmesan cheese.
+- Top each with a piece of ham, a handful of cheese.
+Then, place remaining slices of bread on top.

 Variants of the sandwich with substitutions or additional ingredients are given names modeled on the original croque-monsieur, for example:

 - Croque auvergnat (with bleu d’Auvergne cheese)

 - Croque norvégien (with smoked salmon instead of ham)